 Matthew HarwoodJungian Analysis, Psychotherapy, Internal Family Systems

 I was born in 1951.
-At the age of 16 I discovered Jung and immediately sensed that here was something that was of vital importance to my life.
-However I was well aware of Jung’s advice that it was best to go out and make a career in the world first.
-At 18 I spent a year in Kenya as a volunteer teacher in a secondary school.
-After returning to the UK I studied law and become a barrister specialising in criminal law.
-Between 1976-1988 I went back to Kenya and served as a (Principal) State Counsel in the Attorney General’s Chambers in Nairobi & Mombasa.
-During this period I appeared as counsel for the government in a number of high-profile trials including corruption, murder, anti-poaching and state-treason.
+At the age of 16, I read Jung’s autobiography and immediately sensed that here was something of vital importance for my life.
+However I was well aware of Jung’s advice that, before becoming a Jungian Analyst, it was best to go out and make a career in the world.
+At 18 I travelled to Kenya and worked as a volunteer teacher in a rural secondary school.
+A year later I returned to the UK and embarked on a law degree and then trained to become a barrister.
+Between 1976-88 I was back in Africa as a member of the Attorney General’s Chambers in Nairobi.
+During this period I represented the Kenya Government as counsel in a number of high-profile trials including corruption, murder, anti-poaching and state-treason.

-My Jungian training took place at the CG Jung Institute in Küsnacht, near Zürich, and lasted 5 years.
-My analyst was Dr Hermann Strobel, a disciple of Marie-Louise von Franz, who was in turn a disciple of Jung.
-My dissertation was a study of Jung’s concept of the ‘Self’ as seen in the story of Parzival and his search for the Holy Grail.
-During my time in Switzerland I also studied psychodrama and sand-tray therapy and experienced at first-hand how the practice of Jungian Analysis could be enhanced by the use of these and other creative tools & techniques.
+My Jungian training (1991-96) was at the CG Jung Institute in Küsnacht, Zürich.
+My training analyst was Dr Hermann Strobel.
+He had analysed with Dr Marie-Louise von Franz, Jung’s closest disciple, for over 30 years.
+My dissertation was a study of Jung’s concept of the ‘Self’ as seen in the story of Parzival and his search for the Grail.
+During my time in Switzerland I also studied Psychodrama and Sand-Tray therapy and experienced at first-hand how the practice of Jungian Analysis could be enhanced by the use of many different creative tools & techniques.

 The CG Jung Institute, Kusnacht, Zurich

-In 1996 I achieved my diploma, returned to the UK, and opened my private practice as a Jungian Analyst.
+In 1996 I completed my training, returned to the UK, and opened my private practice as a Jungian Analyst.
 I also started giving lectures, leading workshops and running dream groups.

 During this time I also learnt how to do Focusing and EMDR.
 It became clear to me that working in trauma required specialist knowledge above and beyond my original training.
-Further trainings in Pesso Boyden Psychotherapy and Internal Family Systems Therapy (IFS) seemed like a natural development and soon followed.
+Further trainings in Pesso Boyden Psychotherapy and Internal Family Systems (IFS) soon followed and seemed like a natural development.